Baryon Asymmetry from Electroweak-Symmetric Domain Walls: Full Transport Analysis in a Generic Domain-Wall Setup

 We conclude the analysis of the generic domain-wall model by studying the temperature dependence of baryon production.
 To isolate effects associated with changing $T$ alone, it is convenient to keep all relevant length scales---$l_{\rm source}$, $l_{\rm wall}$, and $l_\Gamma$---fixed in units of the temperature.
 Varying $T$ then primarily amounts to varying the transition strength $ F = {h(\pm\infty)}/{T}$.
 The parameter $F$ affects the baryon asymmetry in three ways: it changes the profile $m_t(z)/T$, it modifies the weak sphaleron rate $\Gamma_{\rm sph}$, and it enters the washout term in Eq.~\eqref{eq:etagen}.

 We first focus on the dependence through $m_t(z)/T$, which provides the dominant $F$ sensitivity.
 Increasing the top mass has three main effects.
 First, it enhances the CP-violating source.
 Since $S(z)\propto m^2$, the source amplitude near the electroweak-symmetric region grows parametrically as $F^2$.
-At the same time, the thermal functions $Q^{8}$ and $Q^{9}$ that enter the source become Boltzmann-suppressed at large $m/T$.
-The net result can be summarized by the scaling
+At the same time, the thermal functions $Q^{8}$ and $Q^{9}$ that enter the source become Boltzmann-suppressed at large $m/T$, shrinking the region where the source is efficient.
+Combining these effects, we find that for the top mass given by Eq.~\eqref{eq:benchmark t}, the integral of the source scales as \bea \int dz\,S(z)\ \propto